giantswarm/docs/src/content/guides/workload-cluster-labelling/index.md

 The full documentation about label selectors can be found on the [Kubernetes Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) page.

-## Working with tenant cluster labels using `kubectl`
+## Working with workload cluster labels using `kubectl`

-With access to the control plane, you are able to use `kubectl` to manage tenant cluster labels.
+With access to the control plane, you are able to use `kubectl` to manage workload cluster labels.
 The underlying resource to operate on is [`clusters.cluster.x-k8s.io`](/reference/cp-k8s-api/clusters.cluster.x-k8s.io/) from the upstream [cluster-api](https://cluster-api.sigs.k8s.io/) project.

 Detailed documentation and examples of `kubectl label` and other commands used here can be found in the [Kubectl Reference Docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

-### Modify tenant cluster labels
+### Modify workload cluster labels

 All means of modifying cluster resources can be used to modify labels of a `clusters.cluster.x-k8s.io` resource.